 Maybe the hardest thing about running is to continue the training.
 If you can create a good habit and make training a regular part of everyday life, it will be much easier and less complicated to train.
 A good way to increase motivation is to find a running partner.
 Appointments with another person also keep you to the training each week.

 If you want to run alone, it can be a good idea to vary the training by having several different routes to choose from.
-You can start with an overview by using google map or similar apps.
+You can start with an overview by using Google Maps or similar apps.
 Try to measure some possible running routes in the neighboring area and if possible take your bike and check them out.

-by supplementing the running training with stability and strength exercises, you get an opportunity to become stronger and avoid some of the injuries that occur in relation to an untrained body.
+by supplementing the running training with stability and strength exercises, you get an opportunity to become stronger and avoid some of the injuries that occur concerning an untrained body.
 But also cycling, swimming or roller skating are topics here.
-It is about finding alternatives that are relieving in relation to running so that the load pattern becomes different.
+It is about finding alternatives that are relieving to running so that the load pattern becomes different.

 Every time you land on your foot by running, you give your body a load of 2-3 times your own weight.
 When you develop and use other muscle groups by performing other movements as in alternative training, you become a more resilient and complete runner.